0cfernandes00/Project2-Stream-Compaction/README.md

 The overarching goals for this project were to
 1) Understand and implement Stream Compaction on the GPU
-2) Practice converting algorithms to be parallel
+2) Practice parallelizing algorithms

-This implementation of stream compaction is for removing zeroes from an array of ints but this algorithm will be useful for removing unhelpful rays for a path tracer.
+This implementation of stream compaction is for removing zeroes from an array of ints, but this algorithm will be useful for future uses in removing unhelpful rays from a path tracer.

 In this process, I first implemented these algorithms on the CPU including Scan(Prefix Sum) and built up to a naive, work efficient, and the thrust implementation of stream compaction.
 I also optimized my work efficient scan bringing the time on a power-of-2 array from 0.23 ms to 0.08ms for an array size of 2 to the power of 8.